 There’s an old saying in America, “She/he is nothing to write home about,” which means the person is not interesting or important enough in your life to tell your family back home that you’ve met a special person.

-The trick is finding someone who can open these letters (or in this case, emails because it is 2017 and not 1862) and answer these calls and let you go about the rest of your day without making you feel guilty for not being with them.
+The trick is finding someone who can open these letters (or in this case, emails because it is 2019 and not 1862), answer them and let you go about the rest of your day without making you feel guilty for not being with them.
 Which leads me to my next point.

 I Feel Guilty Each Time I Leave